 We reviewed benefits and compensation across the company and enhanced our offerings, specifically with hourly employees in mind.
 All hourly employees are paid a living wage, are eligible for time-and-a-half overtime, and accrue paid time off, and all full-time employees receive full company-paid benefits and equity in the company.

 Additionally, we’re building out an internal structure for roles across the company to provide employees transparency into the core competencies needed to receive promotions and raises.

 In October, we implemented a policy for volunteer paid time off (separate from existing PTO).
 This new policy is available to all Square Roots employees, to give team members the time and flexibility to make a difference in their local communities.
 One example of an organization employees have volunteered with is Urban Roots in Grand Rapids, Michigan.

 Education & Empowerment

-We have implemented learning and development programs across the organization, with training that includes leadership, training on creating a more inclusive workplace, and more.
+We have implemented learning and development programs across the organization, with training that includes leadership, creating a more inclusive workplace, and more.
 We will continue to make sure our entire team is involved in these efforts.